 On the other hand, lighter colors such as pastels or neutrals are reflective and they allow light to bounce around.
 This creates the illusion of more space even if there really isn’t any.

 Another way you could incorporate color to optimize your space is by separating adjoining living spaces with different colors.
-For example, if you want the living room to be made distinct from the dining room, you can paint one room a neutral white and the other a pastel green.
+For example, if you want the living room to be made distinct from the dining room, modern lighting fixtures is an amazing choice wherein you can paint one room a neutral white and the other a pastel green.

 This breaks away from the monotony of having one color all over the apartment plus gives the illusion of more space.